Baggu X BART? Not So Fast!

 Unsubscribe · Preferences

 I'm Rich Graham.
 I'm your friend in the merch business.
 I help business owners & marketers connect with their audiences using branded merch.
-I host 'The Merch Drop' podcast, I'm the author of this newsletter, and the founder of Big Promotions.
+I talk and write about well known businesses that use branded merch for marketing, providing takeaways for you to use in your own business.

 Hey Boo!
 You're doing great!Click here to read this on the web King’s Hawaiian just showed how merch can be more than a giveaway, it can be an experience.
 To celebrate 75 years, they refreshed their logo and took over O’Hare Airport, swapping travelers’ clothes for cozy “soft-wear” sweats and donating the trade-ins to charity.
 Comfort, creativity, and cause can turn branded merch into something people actually remember.
 Takeaways: Turn your swag into an experience Tie comfort to stressful...